FedeClaudi/Term.jl/docs/src/basics/styled_text.md

 !!! tip
     Occasionally you can do without the closing tag:

     ```@example
+    import Term: tprint  # hide
     tprint("{red}text")
     ```
     `Term.jl` will add the closing tag to the end of the string for you.
 Generally though, when multiple styles are applied to the same string, it's better to be explicit in exactly where each style starts and ends.